bigladder/kiva/docs/input-def/foundation-advanced.rst

 Number of Warmup Days in Initialization
 ---------------------------------------

-Additional days of initialization can be calculated using the `Timestep`_ and `Numerical Scheme`_ defined by the user.
-This input specifies the number of days the domain is simulated under these conditions after the accelerated initialization timesteps, but prior to the `Start Date`_ specified in the `Simulation Control`_.
+Additional days of initialization can be calculated using the :ref:`timestep` and `Numerical Scheme`_ defined by the user.
+This input specifies the number of days the domain is simulated under these conditions after the accelerated initialization timesteps, but prior to the :ref:`start_date` specified in the :ref:`simulation_control`.

 ..
 [3] The Scalable Software Infrastructure Project.
 2014. *Lis User Guide*.
 The Scalable Software Infrastructure Project, Fukuoka, Japan.